 Long run probability of default (LRPD) estimation via truncated normal assumptions

 In the Basel II/III capital framework for advanced (A-IRB) banks we use the so called "Basel formula" to compute the minimum capital requirements.
-The formula is based on the Asymptotic Single Risk Factor (ASRF) model, also known as the Vasicek-Merton model.
+The formula is based on the Asymptotic Single Risk Factor (ASRF) model.
 The Long Run probability of Default (LRPD) is a key component in the computation of minimum capital requirements.
-This blogpost aims to present a simplified derivation of the PD component of formula and present a novel technique to estimate Long Run Probability of Default (LRPD) via truncated normal assumptions.
+This blog post aims to present a simplified derivation of the PD component of formula and present a novel technique to estimate Long Run Probability of Default (LRPD) via truncated normal assumptions.